Research mentors play an essential role in the success of student poster presentations. A student must have mentor approval to submit a poster.

 Poster Training Session

-At this session, usually in March (see the event timeline) we cover the basics of good poster design, how to print, what to wear to the event and how to prepare a brief overview (elevator speech) about the project.
+At this session (see the event timeline) we cover the basics of good poster design, how to print, what to wear to the event and how to prepare a brief overview (elevator speech) about the project.
 Staff are available to answer questions about logistics, printing, design, etc.

 Most of the information provided at the poster training session is also available on the Celebration website.
 Encourage your students to check out the Celebration timeline, read our tips for poster creation and peruse the presenting webpage.